Mamoun Hassan – 1937 – 2022

-Mamoun Hassan is a screenwriter, producer, director, editor and critic as well as an international film teacher.
+Mamoun Hassan was a screenwriter, producer, director, editor and critic as well as an international film teacher.
 He has written, directed and edited a number of award-winning films in the course of his career while holding a number of influential positions in British film production organisations.

-Mamoun’s unique gift is his ability to transfer his understanding of cinema as an international medium using practical analysis of the work of the world’s greatest directors.
-He is guest lecturer of choice at several of the world’s top national and international film schools, giving masterclass to cultural institutions and film schools in all five continents.
+Mamoun’s unique gift was his ability to transfer his understanding of cinema as an international medium using practical exploration of the work of the world’s greatest directors.
+He was guest lecturer of choice at several of the world’s top national and international film schools, giving masterclass to cultural institutions and film schools in all five continents.

-Based in the UK, Mamoun has a string of directing, producing, editing and screen-writing credits on films made in Britain and Latin America.
+Based in the UK, Mamoun had a string of directing, producing, editing and screen-writing credits on films made in Britain and Latin America.
 He produced the prize-winning feature film, No Surrender, and co-produced Machuca, Chile’s most successful film, which won numerous Latin American and European awards.
-He also wrote the screenplay of La Buena Vida, winner of a Spanish Goya and the premier prize at Huelva in 2008. has also been a regular writer in the British press, most notably in the pages of the Times Higher Education Supplement, The Guardian and the Observer.
+He also wrote the screenplay of La Buena Vida, winner of a Spanish Goya and the premier prize at Huelva in 2008.
+He was also a regular writer in the British press, most notably in the pages of the Times Higher Education Supplement, The Guardian and the Observer.